Prayag2/pomo/README.md

 # Simple Pomodoro
-This is a simple bash script that let's runs a pomodoro timer via notifications!
+This is a simple bash script that runs a pomodoro timer via notifications on Linux!

 ## Dependencies
 - `notify-send`